MamidalaV/Amazon_Vine_Analysis/README.md

   - Total non-Vine reviews with 5 Stars = 14,511
 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
   - Total reviews = 30,029
-  - Percentage of vine reviews = 0.013%
+  - Percentage of Vine reviews = 0.013%
   - Percentage of non-Vine reviews = 48.303%

 # SUMMARY: